carpentries-incubator/ml4bio-workshop/_extras/guide.md

 Use the TensorFlow Playground example to build intuition about the linear decision boundary of a logistic regression classifier.
 Modify the feature weights to show how the decision boundary changes.
+Discuss how this makes logistic regression easy to interpret.
 Set one weight to 0 to preview the regularization discussion.

 Transition to talk about the equations for linear and logistic regression briefly using the network diagram as a guide.